X5 Group: IT and innovations

 In November 2017, X5 introduced machine learning to bolster targeted marketing at the Perekrestok supermarket chain, and developed personalised offers for all members of the Perekrestok Club loyalty program.

 In December 2017, Mail.Ru Group and X5 launched a partnership in online advertising targeting and assessing its impact on offline sales in certain stores.
-MyTarget platform clients gain access to X5’s anonymised data on consumer behaviour with a view to enhancing the accuracy of ad targeting and linking ad impression data with sales performance at the Pyaterochka, Perekrestok and Karusel chains.
+MyTarget platform clients gain access to X5's anonymised data on consumer behaviour with a view to enhancing the accuracy of ad targeting and linking ad impression data with sales performance at the Pyaterochka, Perekrestok, and Karusel chains.

 In June 2018, X5 started implementing video analytics and computer vision technology based on neural networks and artificial intelligence.
 It speeds up control of store layouts and the number of products on shelves by a factor of ten, and reduces the number of people leaving the store without a purchase and shrinkage levels by 10% and 20%, respectively.

-In May 2018, X5 successfully completed a large-scale project to automate the processes of demand and replenishment planning at both stores and at Perekrestok and Karusel distribution centres.
-To this end, the Company redesigned its core logistics, marketing and sales processes, and introduced an end-to-end system of supply chain management, boosting forecast accuracy by 17% and increasing on-shelf availability of products by 5%.
+In May 2018, X5 completed a large-scale project to automate the processes of demand and replenishment planning at both stores and at Perekrestok and Karusel distribution centres.
+To this end, the company redesigned its core logistics, marketing, and sales processes, and introduced an end-to-end system of supply chain management, boosting forecast accuracy by 17% and increasing on-shelf availability of products by 5%.
 The Company also reduced inventory levels by 13%.

 In May 2018, X5 introduced automated detailed planogramming for hypermarkets.
-It factors in store equipment characteristics, customer preferences, historical data on inventory turnover by type of product, assortment by category, packaging size and type, etc. After three months of its use, the system boosted sales by up to 10.5% in some categories.
+It factors in store equipment characteristics, customer preferences, historical data on inventory turnover by product type, assortment by category, packaging size and type, etc. After three months of its use, the system boosted sales by up to 10.5% in some categories.

 In the summer of 2019, X5 Retail Group started producing self-service cash registers.
-The company developed the device and the software itself: the machines are equipped with a multi touch screen, 2D barcode scanner, stereo speakers, a microphone for audio apps and voice services, and a 3D camera.
+The company developed the device and the software itself: the machines are equipped with a multi-touch screen, 2D barcode scanner, stereo speakers, a microphone for audio apps and voice services, and a 3D camera.
 At the second stage, X5 added a goods weighing platform and there are plans for a rapid payment system using QR codes and Face ID technology.

-In February 2018, X5 launched an online service that helps real estate owners to calculate the average rent at any location where Pyaterochka has a presence.
+In February 2018, X5 launched an online service that helps real estate owners calculate the average rent at any location where Pyaterochka has a presence.
 The service also enables landlords to offer premises or a property for lease or sale instantly, if the property meets all the criteria for store opening, or offer a land plot for building a store.

 Logistics

-X5 started implementing its logistics separation strategy in 2013, with a view to splitting product flows for convenience stores, on the one hand, and supermarkets and hypermarkets, on the other hand.
+X5 began implementing its logistics separation strategy in 2013, splitting product flows for convenience stores on one hand and supermarkets and hypermarkets on the other.

 As of 31 December 2019, X5 Retail Group operated 42 distribution centres spanning 1.2 million sq m, including 31 centres catering to Pyaterochka and 11 centres serving the super- and hypermarket formats (Perekrestok and Karusel).

 As of 31 December 2019, X5’s fleet comprises 4,124 owned trucks.